a121chan/Milestone-5/README.md

-# Milestone-5
-Vegetable classification using STM32
+# Milestone-5 "Vegetable classification using STM32"